opencog/tv-toolbox/README.md

-     dwelling pretty deep, there are still knowledge holes to fill, so I need a convenient platform to experiment on, which Haskell provides, due to its multi-sided scripting, native, interpreting nature, as well as it's gnuplot binding.
+     dwelling pretty deep, there are still knowledge holes to fill, so I need a convenient platform to experiment on, which Haskell provides, due to its multi-sided scripting, native, interpreting nature, as well as its gnuplot binding.

   2. Haskell has pretty much unlimited integer and floating precision, which is very convenient to tell apart numerical errors from